 In a nutshell, HPA tanks are the best option for those who care about that extra accuracy, efficiency, and speed.

 Ninja 48/3000 Aluminum HPA Paintball Tank

 Tippmann 48/3000 HPA Tank

 Frequently Asked Questions (FAQ)

-Yes, you need to check the expiry date provided on your tank for this.
-Every paintball tank needs to re-hydro tested before further use.
-It is advisable to hydro test your tank every 3 to 5 years for safer side.
+Do paintball tanks expire?
+Yes, you need to check the expiry date provided on your tank.
+If it is expired, your paintball tank will need to be hydro-tested before further use.
+Usually, you’ll need to hydro-test your tank every 3 to 5 years.

-How to refill a HPA or Nitrogen Tank
+How to refill an HPA or Nitrogen Tank